 Engagement and Fundraising Director

 Monica Mohapatra is an organizer, illustrator, and generalist from Bangalore, India.
-She's passionate about merging the praxis of design for social innovation with the aim of creating sustainable, radical movements.
-Before joing the LF team, Monica was a student organizer with the Alliance for Social Change working on issues of gender-based violence and tuition reform; she's also worked with Desis Rising Up and Moving (DRUM) NYC; the History of Black Girhood forum; RAWR student magazine; The Virginia Literary Review; and the Virginia Film Festival.
-Monica has been published in 4; The Declaration; V Magazine; and The Wander Girls.
-She hopes to funnel radical processes towards building intimate narratives and uplifting versatile communities. www.cemicool.xyz
+She's passionate about merging design with radical organizing practice towards the aim of creating sustainable movements for social justice.
+Before joining the LF team, Monica was a student organizer with the Alliance for Social Change working on issues of gender-based violence and tuition reform; she's also worked with Desis Rising Up and Moving (DRUM) NYC; the History of Black Girhood forum; RAWR student magazine; The Virginia Literary Review; and the Virginia Film Festival.
+Monica's writing has been published in 4; Hue; The Declaration; V Magazine; and The Wander Girls. www.cemicool.xyz

 Design and Development Director